EdOverflow/security-template/index.md

 * Highly speculative reports about theoretical damage.
 Be concrete.
 * Vulnerabilities as reported by automated tools without additional analysis as to how they're an issue.
 * Reports from automated web vulnerability scanners (Acunetix, Vega, etc.) that have not been validated.
-* Recently disclosed 0day vulnerabilities.
+* Recently disclosed zero-day vulnerabilities.
 We need time to patch our systems just like everyone else - please give us 30 days before reporting these types of issues.
 * Issues in third-party services should be reported to the respective team.
-Please take a look at the "Third-party Services" section for more information.
+Please take a look at the "Third-Party Services" section for more information.

 The following issue types are excluded from scope:

-* Network level Denial of Service (DoS/DDoS) vulnerabilities.
+* Network-level Denial of Service (DoS/DDoS) vulnerabilities.
 * Low severity issues that can be detected with tools such as [Hardenize](https://www.hardenize.com/) and [SecurityHeaders.io](https://securityheaders.io/).
 * XSS issues that affect only [outdated browsers](http://outdatedbrowser.com/).
 * Content injection issues.